Israel delegation visited Sudan in push to normalise ties

-An Israeli delegation has visited Sudan to discuss normalising relations following the Jewish state's US-brokered deals with UAE and Bahrain, sources in Khartoum and Jerusalem said Thursday.
+An Israeli delegation has visited Sudan to discuss normalising relations following the Jewish state's US-brokered deals with UAE and Bahrain, local sources in Jerusalem said Thursday.

 The one-day return trip on Wednesday has heightened speculation Israel could soon strike a peace deal with the Arab-led African country with which it is technically at war.

 US President Donald Trump, fighting for re-election on November 2, has pushed for further deals between Israel and majority Muslim states traditionally hostile to it.

 A chartered plane left Tel Aviv for the Sudanese capital on Wednesday, according to the specialised air traffic website Flightradar24.

 Israeli sources requesting anonymity told AFP Thursday that an Israeli delegation indeed went to Sudan to discuss a normalisation of relations, confirming Israeli media reports.

 The same day, US Secretary of State Mike Pompeo said he hoped Sudan would "quickly" recognise Israel.

 That call came after Trump had pledged Monday to take Sudan soon off the US state sponsors of terrorism blacklist, a legacy of the era of fallen dictator Omar al-Bashir.

 Israel's top-selling daily, Yediot Aharonot, reported Sudan's post-Bashir transitional joint civilian and military government had internally agreed to normalise ties.